-For those who even have a little experience studying Japanese, you will eventually stumble over a common question, what are the key differences between「は」and「が」?
+A simple question for beginners studying Japanese is, what are the main differences between「は」and「が」?
 Some of you may have come across them before and initially thought their uses are very similar, if not the same.
 However, their actual meaning is quite different, and something very difficult to articulate via English.

 One similarity you may have figured out is that both of these particles mark the subject of a conversation.
-However, in the Japanese language identifying a subject is not actually essential, and particularly in the right context, a sentence like ‘drink water’ (水を飲む or Mizu wo nomu) will make complete sense.
+However, in the Japanese language identifying a subject is not actually essential.
+Particularly, in the right context, a sentence like ‘drink water’ (水を飲む or Mizu wo nomu) will make complete sense.
 Hence, why we need to explain the main differences.

 The Meaning of 「は」